ForgingAntiquity/forgingantiquity.github.io/research.md

 <dl>

 <dt> The Lying Pen of Scribes.
 Manuscript Forgeries and Counterfeiting Scripture in the Twenty-First Century</dt>
-<dd>A <a href="https://lyingpen.com">project</a> based at the University of Agder in Norway, concentrating on forged manuscripts which have come
-to light in the last fifteen years, with a special focus on recently published and publicised Dead Sea Scrolls material. <a href="https://www.facebook.com/lyingpen/">Also visit them on facebook</a>.</dd>
+<dd>A <a href="https://lyingpen.com">project</a> based at the University of Agder in Norway, concentrating on forged manuscripts which have come to light in the last fifteen years, with a special focus on recently published and publicised Dead Sea Scrolls material. <a href="https://www.facebook.com/lyingpen/">Also visit them on facebook</a>.</dd>

 <dt>False testimonianze.
 Copie, contraffazioni, manipolazioni e abusi del documento epigrafico antico</dt>
 <dd> A National Research Project funded by the Italian Ministry of Education, based at Ca' Foscari
 University of Venice and led by Lorenzo Calvelli, this project focuses on fake Roman inscriptions.
 For further information on the project, see this <a href="http://virgo.unive.it/archeolab/getFile.php?id=1097">poster</a>. </dd>

-<dt>Forged antiquities -- a forthcoming book by Christopher Rollston</dt>
+<dt>Christopher Rollston's blog</dt>
-<dd> (<a href="https://cnelc.columbian.gwu.edu/christopher-rollston">Christopher Rollston</a>) maintains a <a href="http://www.rollstonepigraphy.com">blog</a> on ancient epigaphy where he frequently addressed issues of forged textual antiquities. </dd>
+<dd> <a href="https://cnelc.columbian.gwu.edu/christopher-rollston">Christopher Rollston</a> maintains a <a href="http://www.rollstonepigraphy.com">blog</a> on ancient epigraphy where he frequently addressed issues of forged textual antiquities. </dd>

 <dt>Forgery and the Ancient: Art, Agency, Authorship</dt>
-<dd> The 2017--2018 Seminar of the Humanities Research Center at Rice University, Texas is based on the theme
+<dd> The 2017--2018 Seminar of the Humanities Research Center at Rice University, Texas was based on the theme <a href="https://hrc.rice.edu/rice-seminars/academic-year-topic/forgery-and-ancient-art-agency-authorship">'Forgery and the Ancien'</a>.</dd>
-'Forgery and the Ancient'.
-Further information may be found <a href="http://hrc.rice.edu/rice-seminars/node/38">at Rice's seminars page</a>.</dd>

 <dt>Leibniz Research Alliance Historical Authenticity</dt>
 <dd> The <a href="https://www.leibniz-wert-der-vergangenheit.de/aktuelles/news-und-berichte-3">Leibniz Research Alliance on Historical Authenticity</a> explored contemporary conceptions of authenticity through